gamemanual0/gm0/source/docs/software/options-for-programming.rst

 It has a colorful and lego-like design and includes sounds of block pieces of snapping together.

-Using a device and a robot controller phone, connect your device to the phone’s Wi-Fi by clicking the three dots in the top right of the :term:`RC <Robot Controller>` and select “program / manage”.
+Using a device and a robot controller phone, connect your device to the phone’s Wi-Fi by clicking the three dots in the top right of the :term:`RC <Robot Controller>` and select “Program & Manage".
 This will display the WiFi SSID and password for you to connect to.
-Go onto your browser (preferably Chrome) and enter the address shown on the :term:`RC <Robot Controller>`.
+Go onto your browser (preferably Chrome, though other modern browser will likely work) and enter the address shown on the :term:`RC <Robot Controller>`.

 Advantages
 ----------